dwj26/dwj26.github.io/placestoeatanddrink/_posts/2017-07-30-mill-road-hidden-gems.md

 ---
 layout: post
 date: 2017-07-30
-title: Mill Road's Hidden Gems
+title: "Mill Road's Hidden Gems"
 featured: true
-featured-img: /assets/img/mill.jpg
+featured-img: "/assets/img/mill.jpg"
+description: "Tucked away on the outskirts of the city centre is Mill Road – a road bursting with great independent shops, restaurants, pubs, and cafes."
 ---

 Tucked away on the outskirts of the city centre is Mill Road – a road bursting with great independent shops, restaurants, pubs, and cafes.
 It’s no surprise that the cute houses in the surrounding area are so sought after.
 If you’re a foodie who loves trying new places, Mill Road will definitely be up your street.